adriangoerken/restaurant-site/README.md

 To explore the demo website:

-1. Visit the live demo at https://umaminights.pages.dev/
+1. Visit the live demo at [available soon]
 2. Browse the menu, explore the gallery, view restaurant information, and interact with features like booking or feedback (where implemented).

 _No setup required to view the live demo._